P/E RATIO: [FAIL]

 The P/E of a company must be greater than 5 to eliminate weak companies, but not more than 3 times the current Market P/E because the situation is much too risky, and never greater than 43.
-MFRM's P/E is 34.01, , while the current market PE is 17.00.
-Therefore, it passes the first test.
+Unfortunately the P/E ratio for MFRM's is not available.
+Hence, no opinion can be rendered at the present time.

 REVENUE GROWTH IN RELATION TO EPS GROWTH: [PASS]

 Revenue Growth must not be substantially less than earnings growth.
 For earnings to continue to grow over time they must be supported by a comparable or better sales growth rate and not just by cost cutting or other non-sales measures.
-MFRM's revenue growth is 32.08%, while it's earnings growth rate is 112.89%, Based on the average of the 3 and 4 year historical EPS growth rates using the current fiscal year EPS estimate.
+MFRM's revenue growth is 37.44%, while it's earnings growth rate is 56.22%, Based on the average of the 3, 4 and 5 year historical EPS growth rates.
 Sales growth is not at least 85% of EPS growth so the initial part of this criteria is not met, however, since both sales growth and eps growth are greater than 30%, that requirement is waived and the company passes this test.

 SALES GROWTH RATE: [PASS]

 Another important issue regarding sales growth is that the rate of quarterly sales growth is rising.
 To evaluate this, the change from this quarter last year to the present quarter (49.21%) must be examined, and then compared to the previous quarter last year compared to the previous quarter (10.49%) of the current year.
 Sales growth for the prior must be greater than the latter.
 For MFRM this criterion has been met.